On Nov. 5, 1867, delegates gathered in Montgomery, Alabama, to draft a new state constitution, as required by the Reconstruction Acts.

-One of the delegates to the convention was James Rapier who promoted an alliance between freedmen and poor whites.
+One of the delegates to the convention was James Rapier who promoted an alliance between freed people and poor whites.

-The advances from the constitution ended (in Alabama and elsewhere) with the brutal attacks on Reconstruction and the rewrite of the state contitution in 1875.
+The advances from the constitution ended (in Alabama and elsewhere) with the brutal attacks on Reconstruction and the rewrite of the state constitution in 1875.

 Learn about this story and more from Dr. Hilary N. Green’s book Educational Reconstruction: African American Schools in the Urban South, 1865-1890 and from “Congressional Reconstruction in Alabama” at the Encyclopedia of Alabama.